vinhDev3006/vinhDev3006/README.md

 # 💫 About Me:

-## 🤖 Currently working on:

-- Developing an AI project using PyTorch and TensorFlow🔬🤖
-- Designing and coding a dynamic website using NextJS 🌐💻

-## 🤝 Looking to collaborate on:

-- Open-source projects related to machine learning or web development 🌟💻
-- Building impactful applications that solve real-world problems 🤔🚀
-- Learning new skills and exploring interesting ideas with other developers 👯👨‍💻

 ## 📚 Currently learning:

-- PyTorch for deep learning and neural network development 🧠🤖
+- Tensorflow and Pytorch for deep learning and neural network development 🧠🤖
 - Selenium for web testing and automation 🌐🔍
 - Exploring new technologies and frameworks to expand my skillset 🤔📖

-## 💬 Ask me about:

-- AI and machine learning projects I've worked on 🤖🔬
-- Web development and design best practices 🌐💻
-- Tips and tricks for staying productive and motivated while coding 😊🚀

 ## 💪 Also: